crovax124/InstagramClone/README.md

 A Clone of Instagram for practice by Eric

+## Getting Started

-To make this run, create your firebase firestore database and register iOS and Android app and put in following files.
+To make this run, create your firebase Firestore database and register iOS and Android app and put in following files.

 ios/Runner/GoogleService-Info.plist
 android/app/google-services.json

-## Getting Started
-"# InstagramClone"
+lib/database/firebaseKeyHelper.dart // put in web config from firebase database webapp into helper variable.